vmware/cluster-api-provider-cloud-director/README.md

 ## Contributing
 The cluster-api-provider-cloud-director project team welcomes contributions from the community.
 Before you start working with cluster-api-provider-cloud-director, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+## Communicating with the maintainers
+[#cluster-api-cloud-director](https://kubernetes.slack.com/archives/C04JFT7GDGR) can be used to communicate with the maintainers to learn more about cluster-api for Cloud Director or to discuss any potential issues.

 ## License
 [Apache-2.0](LICENSE)